 - 1. When a student has a class average below 75% OR fails an examination in any class, the student is responsible for scheduling an appointment with the course instructor.
-The course instructor will inform the Department Chair of the meeting (Appendix P- Student Conference Record). - 2.
+The course instructor will inform the Department Chair of the meeting and place a copy of Appendix P (Student Conference Record) in the student's academic file. - 2.
 The course instructor and the student will document a remediation plan.
 The remediation plan may include suggestions for improved preparation, referral to other members of the faculty for suggestions, or even referral to professionals on campus, who assist with academic problems.
 Ultimately, it is the student's responsibility to seek assistance to improve his/her academic performance to a satisfactory level (>75).